seymanurdmrkprn/Steam_Dataset_Analysis/README.md

 See `docs/OCTAVE_vs_STREAMLIT_COMPARISON.md` for a detailed comparison of Streamlit and Octave demos, their features, and use cases.
 Other documentation files in `docs/` explain project structure and usage tips.

-## Contributing

-This is an academic project.
-For questions or improvements, see documentation in `docs/`.

 ## License